ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-08-01-field-report-acl25.md

 * **Met with some Pinoy NLP researchers.** It is nice to meetup with some folks from the Asian Institute of Management in the Philippines&mdash;they wrote an industry-track paper on examining the reliability of LLMs in clinical note generation.
     Blaise (PhD-ing in MBZUAI) and Anton (from SEACrowd) were also there.
-    I also met another Ateneo org-mate, Jane, who is now doing her PhD in Radboud University in the Netherlands.
+    I also met another Ateneo org-mate, Jane, who is now doing her PhD at Radboud University in the Netherlands.
     In general, it's nice to see Filipinos publishing in these top NLP conferences.